 - Organizing/purging clothing for boutiques (for the homeless population)

-- Created sockems for youth experiencing mental health challenges
+- Creating sockems (a sensory comfort toy) for youth experiencing mental health challenges

 - Playing bingo with seniors and serving lunch

 Read a blog from a Rush volunteer's life-changing experience at Chicago Youth Center, one of our community-based organizations we visited, and how it changed her perspective on serving and how she shows up in the world.